esp/esp-js/ReadMe.md

 ## Symptoms that you might be looking for a state management pattern

-* You're dealing with a large amount of state, perhaps a very complex screens with 20-200+ inputs, various workflows, maybe different views or representations of the same data.
+* You're dealing with a large amount of state, perhaps a very complex screen with 20-200+ inputs, various workflows, maybe different views or representations of the same data.
-* Your state shifts in real time, and the real time changes trigger complex logic that needs processing.
+* Your state shifts in real time, with the real time changes triggering complex logic that needs processing.
 * You pass objects to other objects, observe these dependent objects for changes and you sync state amongst them.
 * You have a deep inheritance strategy amongst your objects, you may even mix in some strategies to further augment behaviour, it's hard to deterministically tell where the state is and which code changes it.